zpainter/iassist/content/about/general-assembly-minutes-2004.md

 allow members to change their own information as needed.
 Plans for next
 year: study strategic plan, generate ideas on how to implement.

-iii\.
+iii.
 Publications and Communications Committee - L Neidert: The annual conference is a communications vehicle for IASSIST and a vehicle for membership participation - providing content to IQ, web site, in the form of media presentations for conferences, etc. C Perry was thanked